What do you do with a broken heart? No really?

-Can I interrupt this tender moment to share some links with you.
-Sometimes healing comes as we learn to think differently!
+Sometimes God heals our broken heart differently than we expect!
 So I wanted to give you two resources that would dive deeper into the subject.

 Phillip Yancy wrote a probing, powerful book on grief, “The Question that Never Goes Away”.
-I noticed it is on sale right now at christianbooks.com for $4.99.
+I noticed it is on sale from time to time at christianbooks.com.
 It’s hard to read the grief stricken things that he has seen in the first few chapters.
 I could hardly get through them, but the following chapters are packed with gentleness and precious gems to help us help grieving people.
+Let Him Comfort You